 These individualized outcomes, prompted by the provocative, compelling buy-in activity touch the learners’ emotions and cause them to call up from long-term memory existing topic-related knowledge or frustrations.
 This then becomes what drives the learner to engage with my session.
 The session is no longer about what I want to teach but about what topic-related issue or problem the learner wants to resolve through his/her participation in class that day.

-Adapt these 5 buy-in activities for your content.
+Adapt these five buy-in activities to your content.